splunk/public-o11y-docs/synthetics/test-config/auth.rst

       }
       return getOtp();

 #.
-Add a step of type :guilabel:`Wait`:, and specify a wait time in milliseconds.
+Add a step of type :guilabel:`Wait`, and specify a wait time in milliseconds.
 This time needs to be long enough for the target to send the OTP code to your email service, and for your JavaScript to process the OTP.

 #.
 Add a step of type :guilabel:`Fill in field`, and set it up as follows: